Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Related Work

-Initially, Brignull proposed a dark pattern taxonomy to categorize the various designs~\cite{brignull2015dark,brignull2018dark}.
+Researchers have developed taxonomies to classify deceptive designs.
+Brignull proposed a deceptive design taxonomy to categorize the various designs~\cite{brignull2015dark,brignull2018dark}.
 The taxonomy consists of 12 categories, e.g., ``Bait and Switch,'' ``Disguised Ad'' ~\cite{brignull2018dark}.
-Gray and colleagues criticized that the taxonomy mixed up context, strategy, and outcome''.
+Gray and colleagues criticized that the taxonomy mixed up context, strategy, and outcome.
 Thus they simplified the taxonomy into five categories: ``nagging,'' ``obstruction,'' ``sneaking,'' ``interface interference,'' and ``forced action''~\cite{gray2018dark}.
-Mathur and colleagues built upon these works and developed a dark pattern taxonomy specifically for online shopping websites~\cite{mathur2019dark}.
-The taxonomy includes seven dark pattern categories.
-Compared to Bringnull's and Gray's taxonomies~\cite{gray2018dark}, Mathur's version added ``Urgency,'' ``Social Proof,'' and ``Scarcity'' for online shopping context.
-And they combined multiple categories such as ``Confirmshaming'' and ``Trick Questions'' into a single ``Misdirection'' category.
-Further, Mathur and colleagues summarized five characteristics of dark patterns, ``Asymmetric,''``Covert,'' ``Deceptive,'' ``Hides Information,'' and ``Restrictive''~\cite{mathur2019dark}.
-These characteristics help to differentiate dark patterns from normal persuasive strategies in designs.
+Mathur and colleagues built upon this research and developed a deceptive design taxonomy specifically for online shopping websites~\cite{mathur2019dark}.
+The taxonomy included seven deceptive design categories.
+Compared to Bringnull's and Gray's taxonomies~\cite{gray2018dark}, Mathur's version added ``Urgency,'' ``Social Proof,'' and ``Scarcity'' for online shopping context, and they combined multiple categories such as ``Confirmshaming'' and ``Trick Questions'' into a single ``Misdirection'' category.
+Further, Mathur and colleagues summarized five characteristics of deceptive designs, ``Asymmetric,'' ``Covert,'' ``Deceptive,'' ``Hides Information,'' and ``Restrictive''~\cite{mathur2019dark}.
+Deceptive designs need to meet at least one of the five characteristics.
+Gray et al. stated that deceptive designs should be ``obnoxious, coercive, or deceitful''~\cite{gray2020kind}.
+These properties serve to differentiate deceptive designs from non-deceptive designs.
+Deceptive designs have been reported in various scenarios including e-shopping websites~\cite{mathur2019dark,moser2019impulse}, mobile applications~\cite{di2020ui}, gaming~\cite{deterding2020against,zagal2013dark}, robot~\cite{lacey2019cuteness}, etc. Studies that were not particularly looking at deceptive designs also reported ``bad'' design practices that could potentially harm users, such as malicious interface techniques~\cite{conti2010malicious}, asshole designers~\cite{gray2020kind}, privacy paradoxes~\cite{waldman2020cognitive}, and impulsive buying~\cite{moser2019impulse}.
+Conti and Sobiesk defined malicious interface techniques as the intention to ``deliberately sacrifice the user experience'' to achieve designers' goals~\cite{conti2010malicious}.
+Gray et al. found that even without the presence of deceptive designs, asshole designs could still deceive users, such as restricting users' tasks, setting traps that were hard to avoid, and misrepresenting information, which highlighted designers' unethical intentions and motivations~\cite{gray2020kind}.
+Moser and colleagues~\cite{moser2019impulse} studied impulse buying in e-shopping websites.
+Some impulsive buying features were different from deceptive designs.
+For example, an impulse buying feature ``Offering Returns'' is not a deceptive design because it does not directly benefit e-shopping websites~\cite{brignull2015dark,mathur2019dark}.